-“Float” is defined as the time delay between a bank check being written and the time funds are deducted from the payer's account.
-Once the recipient of a check deposits it in his or her account, the bank immediately credits the account.
+"Float" is defined as the time delay between a bank check being written and the time funds are deducted from the payer's account.
+Once the recipient of a check deposits it in their account, the bank immediately credits the account.
 The assumption is the check payer's bank will send the funds to cover the issued check.

 How about the annuity side of the insurance industry: we place our retirement money on deposit, allow it to sit for years, and then use it as we need it for retirement.
-The insurance company could have the use of the funds for 20 years or more.
+The insurance company could use the funds for 20 years or more.
 How is that fair?

 It is fair in this way: the ultimate and best use of the funds in an annuity will probably be as retirement funds.
-If I know exactly what my future value will be based on a guaranteed interest rate, then I don’t care about any float benefit.
-As an example, an insurance company offers me 6% per year for 20 years guaranteed, if I agree to use the funds as income.
+If I know exactly what my future value will be based on a guaranteed interest rate, I don't care about any float benefit.
+For example, an insurance company offers me 6% per year for 20 years guaranteed if I agree to use the funds as income.
 Since annuities are tax-deferred, the very best possible use should be as income and not saving for a new boat.
-I can manage the income and spread the tax liability fully when I use it as income.
+I can manage the income and spread the tax liability fully when using it as income.

 Now at retirement time, I use this account for income for my spouse and me, income neither one of us can ever outlive, lifetime income.
 So do I care about an insurance company earning "float" on my long-term retirement account?
 No, I could care less because I have traded the use of my significant funds for income, income that is fully guaranteed.

-The actual secret is this, my “float” which is fully guaranteed is the winner, let the insurance company assume the risk, I will take the guarantees.
+The actual secret is this, my "float," which is fully guaranteed, is the winner.
+Let the insurance company assume the risk, and I will take the guarantees.

 Safe Money insights and tips sent to your inbox twice a month.Sign Up Now!